-Koto produces unique and beautiful sounds.
+The koto, or Japanese harp produces unique and beautiful sounds.
 For those who identify with Japan or Japanese music, these sounds may bring back memories of childhood or cultural roots.
 For those unfamiliar with koto music, we invite you on an exciting musical journey.

-Oregon Koto-kai was founded by koto master Mitsuki Dazai, who moved to Oregon in 2002.
+Oregon Koto-Kai was founded by koto master Mitsuki Dazai, who moved to Oregon in 2002.
 She immediately began playing her music at coffee shops, bookstores, Japanese restaurants and at local events.
 At the time, her humble tip box was the only monetary reward…but the real reward was the response of those who heard her music.
 She was soon busy performing at diverse events and giving lessons both in the Eugene and Portland areas.

 In 2007, she performed accompanied by one of her students at the Asian Celebration in Eugene.
 This experience gave her the idea of forming a Koto ensemble group.
 Mitsuki began to focus on ensemble lessons and named the group “Oregon Koto-kai”.
-The group enjoyed its first performance with six members in February 2012, In November of 2012, Oregon Koto-kai held its first concert at Epworth United Methodist Church in Portland.
+The group enjoyed its first performance with six members in February 2012, In November of 2012, Oregon Koto-Kai held its first concert at Epworth United Methodist Church in Portland.

 ABOUT THE KOTO